glennbechdevops/terraform-s3-website/README.md

 ##  Access the Cloud9 Service

+- Make sure you are in the eu-west-1 region (Ireland)
 - Once signed in, locate the **Services** dropdown menu at the top of the console.
 - **Search for** Cloud9 by typing "Cloud9" into the search bar or navigating through the services list.
 - **Select** AWS Cloud9 from the results to open the Cloud